 #6 Keep a log of each user’s activity

 Medical providers have to gather security events and audit logs with a view of safety and compliance and health-related data only.
-Collecting security events and audit logging makes it possible for you to have greater visibility and transparency in all actions occurring in your cloud-based services and organization and make informed and data-driven HIPAA-compliant solutions.
+Collecting security events and audit logging allows you to have greater visibility and transparency in all actions occurring in your cloud-based services and organization and make informed and data-driven HIPAA-compliant solutions.

-Under the HIPAA rules, medical entities should know who got access to patients' health information and modified it.
-After all occurring changes, it's vital to have the opportunity to check that modifications were right, and the report is still relevant and up-to-date.
-Realization of audit logging and tracking controls is a must since, in case of a breach, you'll be able to generate reports with all logged transactions without difficulty.
+Under the HIPAA rules, medical entities should know who accessed patients' health information and modified it.
+After all occurring changes, it's vital to have the opportunity to check that modifications were right, and that the report is still relevant and up-to-date.
+Realization of audit logging and tracking controls is a must since, in case of a breach, you can generate reports with all logged transactions without difficulty in your AWS account.

-Below we take a look at some of the audit logging for AWS that you need to gather for ensuring HIPAA compliance:
+Below we take a look at some of the AWS access logging that you need to gather to ensure AWS HIPAA compliance program:

 - AWS Access Logs — to collect individual AWS access for specific cloud services;